nicolas-kuechler/doe-suite/README.md

 An experiment design `YAML` file consists of three parts:
 1. The `base_experiment` consists of all the configuration options.
 All configuration options that vary between runs (i.e., the factors of the experiment) are marked with the placeholder `$FACTOR$`.
 The remaining configuration options are filled with a constant.

 2. The list of `factor_levels` specifies the levels that the factors take in a particular experiment run.
-For example, in the first run of the experiment, the framework replaces the `$FACTOR$`'s placeholder with the values specified in the first entry in the `factors_levels`list.
+For example, in the first run of the experiment, the framework replaces the `$FACTOR$` placeholder with the first entry values in the `factors_levels`list.

 3. The `n_repetitions` variable specifies how many times to repeat each experiment run. (i.e., how many times to execute an experiment run with the same configurations).